 - Punitive damages

 It is critical to have an attorney representing you who has experience protecting the rights of drunk driving victims and ensuring you receive the compensation that is deserved in your case.

 Being in a drunk driving crash is a traumatic experience and your physical recovery can take months or years.
-At Dolman Law Group in St. Petersburg, we will handle the legal side of your case so that you can focus on your treatment and physical healing.
+The St. Petersburg personal injury attorneys at Dolman Law Group Accident Injury Lawyers, PA in St. Petersburg, we will handle the legal side of your case so that you can focus on your treatment and physical healing.
 We believe that drunk drivers should be held fully accountable for any losses they caused and we will strive for the maximum financial recovery in every case.
-Please call our drunk driving crash lawyers at 727-222-6922 to learn more about how we can help you today.
+Please contact our drunk driving crash lawyers at 727-222-6922 to learn more about how we can help you today.

 1663 1st Ave S.

 St. Petersburg, FL 33712